 Two of the most popular types of permanent insurance are whole life and universal life.
 Most whole life policies provide a level premium, so the rate that you pay stays the same for the entire policy.
 With most life insurance policies, you can get a larger death benefit by passing a medical exam.
-Other permanent insurance policies available include variable life and variable-universal life.
+Other permanent insurance policies available include universal life and variable universal life.

 How Life Insurance Policies Are Issued